lbruun-tutorials/modern-maven-multi/README.md

 ### BOM

-If your library is really a _suite_ of libraries which can be used together (example of library suites: Hibernate, Jackson, etc) then you should definitely make sure to publish a BOM (Bill of Material) too.
+If your library is really a _suite_ of libraries which can be used together (examples of library suites: Hibernate, Jackson, etc) then you should definitely make sure to publish a BOM (Bill of Material) too.
 This makes it a lot easier for the consumers of your library suite.